 These examples, of course, contain important differences, as well as some common historical features.
 However, apart from the interconnections and contradictions of the examples, the main common point for us is that they lead to the search for an egalitarian, socialist and anti-imperialist, even revolutionary essence in Islam in the ranks of the international socialist movement.
 This was also the reason for their search for an alliance with a “revolutionary”(!)
 Islam.
 As we all know, this interest has not remained only at the level of seeking and has been put into practice at varying rates in all three examples.

-If we ignore the goal of 1917 October Revolution to win the Muslim nations in the struggle against imperialism and colonialism for the spread of the World Revolution, the beginning of the socialist interest in Islam, at least on the political level, dates back to the 1950s and 60s, when the national liberation struggles against colonialism surrounded the whole world.
-During this period, inside the struggles in the Middle East and North Africa “Islamic socialism”, “Arab socialism” emerged, which was greatly affected by the state of the world at that time.
-They were semi-secular, nationalist, modernizing, developmentalist movements which are based on an Islamic culture.
+If we ignore the goal of the 1917 October Revolution to win the Muslim nations in the struggle against imperialism and colonialism for the spread of the World Revolution, the beginning of the socialist interest in Islam, at least on the political level, dates back to the 1950s and 60s, when the national liberation struggles against colonialism surrounded the whole world.
+During this period, inside the struggles in the Middle East and North Africa “Islamic socialism” and “Arab socialism” emerged, which was greatly affected by the state of the world at that time.
+They were semi-secular, nationalist, modernizing, developmental movements which are based on Islamic culture.
 It was inevitable that they would “specially” influence socialist forces engaged in bureaucratic socialism and gradual understanding of revolution or national liberation strategy.
-We saying as “privately” because the problem was not limited to natural and compulsory revolutionary support for national liberation struggles and the war against colonialism.
-Especially in the world conditions of that time (there was a “socialism” covering one third of the world land!), In a number of underdeveloped countries, the idea that independence-nationalist Islam, which enabled them to preserve their national identity during the long colonial period and played an important cultural role in the struggles of the masses, found an important support on the way to socialism.
+We say “privately” because the problem was not limited to natural and compulsory revolutionary support for national liberation struggles and the war against colonialism.
+Especially in the world conditions of that time (there was a “socialism” covering one-third of the world’s land!).
+In a number of underdeveloped countries, the idea that independence-nationalist Islam, which enabled them to preserve their national identity during the long colonial period and played an important cultural role in the struggles of the masses, found important support on the way to socialism.
 This was also the political rationale for the ruling Stalinist bureaucracies in the workers’ states, in line with their international interests and diplomatic needs, to direct their communist parties to cooperate with these regimes on the grounds of “the fight against imperialism”.
 (National-democratic stage!)

 The second misconception of the socialists was that they could not grasp the ideological-political nature of Islam, or rather its essence.
 Islam existed from the very beginning as a political religion with its own goals.
 Its rise did not happen with the rise of a large empire (Rome) to the state religious level, as in Christianity, but rather with the establishment of a great empire through warrior, expansionist and plunder (booty) methods.
 The roots of fighting for religion by revealing his life and property, killing the disbelievers and spreading Islam, (“jihad”) is one of the basic concepts of political Islam today.